Team-Bunglon/phantom-striker/docs/LEVEL_FEEDBACK.md

 **[CHALLENGE]**
 I could remove the bottom with a pit but I guess I should give the player a chance to recover back to the starting platform as soon as it regenerates.

+**[TUTORIAL]**
+This level introduces Disintegrating platform and Destroyable platform.
+I let the player figure this out themselves.

 ## Level 12
 Name: On a Prickly Path